ianmooney/poker-showdown/README.md

 ### How to run

 In order to use this library you need to require `lib/poker-showdown.rb`.
-You can then call `PokerShowdown.play` to run a game.
+You can then call `PokerShowdown.run`.
 For example, in irb:

 ```
 > require './lib/poker-showdown'
-> PokerShowdown.play([
+> PokerShowdown.run([
     ['Joe',   ['3H', '4H', '5H', '6H', '8H']],
     ['Bob',   ['3C', '3D', '3S', '8C', '10D']],
     ['Sally', ['AC', '10C', '5C', '2S', '2C']]